 Other workers may also need health surveillance if they are particularly sensitive to noise.
 Sensitivity may be indicated by audiometry results from previous jobs, medical history, a history of exposure to noise above 85 dB(A), or in a very few cases, a family history of deafness in early life.In construction it is common for hearing checks to be done on site.
 These checks help to identify potential hearing problems which can be referred for a more detailed investigation.
 However, the hearing checks are unlikely to constitute audiometric testing unless:· workers who are exposed to noisy plant and processes have sufficient time for their hearing to adjust before it is checked; and· the measurements are done in a proper acoustic booth.

 If we are satisfied your claim possesses reasonable prospects of success, we will proceed with your claim under a Conditional Fee Agreement.

 Financial losses can include the following:

 - Gratuitous care (provided by your friends and family);

 - Travelling expenses ie petrol and taxi fares;

 - Claim for your disadvantage on the open labour market if you are likely to be disadvantaged when applying for an alternative job.

 We can see you at home, in hospital or at our local office on 100 New Walk, Leicester, LE1 7EA.

 We will arrange for you to be examined by one of our suitably qualified medical experts.
 If you have sustained soft tissue injuries then an independent General Practitioner’s report may be sufficient.
-If you have experienced psychological symptoms as a result of the accident such as flash buy valium 5mg backs, sleeplessness and panic attacks, then we may also recommend that a report be obtained from a Consultant Psychiatrist.
+If you have experienced psychological symptoms as a result of the accident such as flashbacks, sleeplessness and panic attacks, then we may also recommend that a report be obtained from a Consultant Psychiatrist.